Customs Clearance Software Solution for CHIEF and CDS - Import Clearance, Export Clearance and more

 Some additional information will be required for declarations in order to align with the World Customs Organization Kyoto Convention rules, including an audit trail of previous document IDs; additional party types, such as the buyer and seller; and possible additional commercial references or tracking numbers.

 Changes will also be made to a number of key metrics to better align the UK with international standards.
-These include the way location of goods data is identified, as well as warehouse type code lists, item tax lines, unit of quantity codes, customs procedure quotations, and the number of items on a declaration, which will rise to a maximum of 999 items for CDS, compared to 99 items on CHIEF.
+These include the way location of goods data is identified, as well as warehouse type code lists, item tax lines, unit of quantity codes, and customs procedure quotations.

 MIC – Your provider for software to exchange data with the new Customs Declaration Service (CDS) and more